siyul-park/uniflow/docs/architecture.md

    +-------------------------------------------------+
 ```

 The engine does not enforce the use of specific nodes.
-All nodes are connected to the engine through extensions and can be freely added or removed to suit the service.
+All nodes connect to the engine through extensions and can be freely added or removed according to the service needs.

-To effectively execute node specifications, two main processes are involved: compilation and runtime.
+To effectively execute node specifications, two main processes—compilation and runtime—are employed.
 These processes help reduce complexity and optimize performance.

 ## Workflow Modification

-The engine does not expose an API for users to modify node specifications directly.
-Instead, it focuses on loading, compiling, and activating nodes to make them executable.
+The engine does not expose an API to users for modifying node specifications.
+Instead, the engine focuses solely on loading, compiling, and activating nodes to make them executable.

-To modify node specifications, users can update the database using a Command-Line Interface (CLI) or define workflows that provide HTTP APIs for modifying node specifications.
-These workflows are typically defined in the `system` namespace.
+To modify node specifications, users can update the database using a Command-Line Interface (CLI) or define workflows that provide an HTTP API to modify node specifications.
+Typically, such workflows are defined in the `system` namespace.

 ```yaml
 - kind: listener